Ptujec/LaunchBar/Compile-Swift-Action/README.md

 **Be aware that this action should only be used for actions from trusted sources.**

+If you don't have **Apple's Command Line Tools** installed, you need to install them.
+It seems [best to do that manually at the moment](https://github.com/orgs/Homebrew/discussions/5723#discussioncomment-11185411).

 If you have questions or need help, let me know.

 ## How To